lblod/lpdc-management-service/test/data-integrity-validation/specific-data-issues-for-concept-versie-to-fix-from-production-data.md

 => **still to solve in the data**
 But it seems that these two are the only incorrect ones ...

-# case 2: all legal resources are modeled incorrectly.
+# case 2: all legal resources are modeled incorrectly. (not solved)

 ![case2.png](img%2Fcase2.png)